Back to top

 Concept

-I also worked closely with the motion graphics director to create a large hero video using Adobe After Effects.
-The hero video showed the renderings of the new hotel and condominiums that are to be offered.
+I partnered with the motion graphics director to develop a hero video in Adobe After Effects, featuring renderings of the hotel and residential development.

 process